omawhite/coredns-docker-compose/README.md

 # Simple DNS Server

 This is a simple way to get a dns server up and running using [docker compose](https://docs.docker.com/compose/) and [Coredns](https://coredns.io).
 Feel free to fork this to you hearts desire, i'm putting this up as an example for my future self and other folks wanting to use core dns on docker.
+Right now it just forwards dns entries to google dns servers

-You can add to the hosts file to specficy dns entries, this is an easy way to specify domain names for things in your local network.
+You can add a new block to the corefile for a specfic domain and then add to the hosts file to specficy dns entries, this is an easy way to specify domain names for things in your local network.
 More details [here](https://coredns.io/plugins/hosts/).
 You can get way more complicated by making use of the various [plugins](https://coredns.io/plugins/) coredns offers.
 Want to learn more about coredns overall, go [here](https://coredns.io/manual/toc/#configuration)

 ## Running the dns server